takaworx/materialize-extended/readme.md

-## Vue-Materialize
+## Materialize-Extended

-A lightweight vueJS wrapper for materialize library
+An extension of the materialize library that adds useful components